TATP-233/DISCOVERSE/README.md

     python scripts/setup_submodules.py --module gaussian-rendering
     docker build -f discoverse/docker/Dockerfile -t discoverse:latest .
     ```
-    `Dockerfile.vnc` is a configuration version that supports VNC remote access.
-It adds VNC server support on top of `discoverse/docker/Dockerfile`, allowing you to remotely access the container's graphical interface through a VNC client.
-This is particularly useful for remote development or environments without a local display server.
-If needed, change `docker build -f discoverse/docker/Dockerfile -t discoverse:latest .` to `docker build -f discoverse/docker/Dockerfile.vnc -t discoverse:latest .`
+    `Dockerfile.vnc` is a configuration that supports VNC remote access.
+It adds VNC server support to `discoverse/docker/Dockerfile`, allowing remote access to the container's GUI via a VNC client.
+This is useful for remote development or headless environments.
+To use it, replace `docker build -f discoverse/docker/Dockerfile ...` with `docker build -f discoverse/docker/Dockerfile.vnc ...`.

 ### 3. Create Docker Container